Definition

 QuantumATK can also be connected to TCAD tools and DTCO flows to support the use of new materials in process simulations and novel device architectures.
 Through specially designed application-centric modules, engineers with limited background in the theory of DFT can still take advantage of atomistic modeling, by focusing on the important design parameters as input, while the expert system within the software takes care of tuning the numerical and computational parameters to obtain accurate and fast results.

-Going beyond DFT
+Going Beyond DFT

 Keep in mind that QuantumATK is more than just a DFT code!
 It comprises force fields and semiempirical models as well, and the synergy obtained by these models co-existing in the same code environment makes it possible to solve unique problems, such as combining a classical potential for phonons with a DFT model for the electrons in thermal or electron transport simulations or use machine learning to fit accurate force-fields for new materials.